South Downs Way

 Finish 30/07/2012 Winchester

-I arrived at Alfriston for the second part of the 1000 mile trilogy, staying a couple of nights at the campsite, and walking the loop to Eastbourne and back in a day without carrying all my kit.
+I arrived at Alfriston for the second part of the 1000 mile trilogy, staying a couple of nights at the campsite there, and walking the South Downs Way loop to Eastbourne and back in a day without carrying all my kit.
 I also met up with another mate living in the area.
 We hadn't seen each other for over fifteen years, but it didn't seem so long ago.

-From here, the trail follows old routes and droveways along the chalk escarpment and ridges, and is popular with cyclists, with empty energy gel packets scattered along the way.
-Water sources are scarce on the trail, something to bear in mind if attempting this walk, especially if you plan to camp wild.
+The trail follows old routes and droveways along the chalk escarpment and ridges, and is popular with cyclists, with empty energy gel packets scattered along the way.
+Water sources are scarce on the trail, something to bear in mind if attempting this walk, especially if you plan to wild camp.

 From Winchester, I headed along the Clarendon Way to Salisbury, then turned south, following the Avon Valley Path through Fordingbridge and Ringwood to the seafront at Bournemouth.
 And then the South West Coast Path...

 You can use your mouse, or the interactive controls in the top left corner, to zoom in and out, and to move around the map.

 Click on the location markers for more information.
 Where photographs have been included, clicking on the image

 will display the full size image in a new window.